 Controlling the wheelchair is an essential skill for Paralympic tennis players.
 The chair cannot move sideways so players must quickly turn it around a point without bringing either foot into contact with the ground or applying a brake to control its movement.

-Players have developed a wide range of strokes to move their opponents around the court and to capitalize on the challenges of turning in the chair.
+Players have developed a wide range of strokes to move their opponents around the court and to capitalise on the challenges of turning in the chair.
 In particular, look for perfectly executed lob shots that sail over their opponent's head to land inside the baseline.

 The Paralympic programme includes men's and women's singles, quad singles, men's and women's doubles and quad doubles.
 Quad players have an impairment that affects three or more limbs and are permitted various adjustments depending on the extent of their impairment, for example by using a powerchair or taping their racket to their arm.